jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The demands to answer more calls never stopped.

 I could end there and make it sound damning.
-Insurance management didn't want to speed up their own claims department.
+Insurance management didn't want to speed up their own claims department!

 But it isn't that.

 Inventing and adopting new tools is part of our personal lives, but not our education or work culture.
 There's no curriculum "how to learn tools".
 There's no law protecting it, no protests, no amendment.
 We're often not even aware of what our choices cost, because we see work titles and ethnicity, not technological identity.
+We still test others memories while holding the pad and pencil, so to speak.

 Here's the same blindness elsewhere.